Padres vs. Reds MLB Betting Odds, Trends & Prediction

 Padres vs. Reds MLB Betting Trends

-Over/Under has gone UNDER in 5 of Cincinnati’s last 7 games at home
+The total has gone UNDER in 15 of Cincinnati’s last 21 games played on a Thursday

-The total has gone OVER in 5 of San Diego’s last 6 games when playing on the road against Cincinnati
+Over/Under has gone UNDER in 8 of Cincinnati’s last 11 games played on a Thursday when at home

-The total has gone OVER in 7 of San Diego’s last 10 games played on a Tuesday when on the road
+The total has gone OVER in 9 of San Diego’s last 11 games played on a Thursday

 Padres vs. Reds MLB BETTING PREDICTION

 Take San Diego.
-The Padres are 24-10 in their last 34 road games, are 17-5 in their last 22 games against the Reds and are 7-3 in their last 10 games against an opponent from the National League Central.
-On the other side, the Reds are 5-18 in their last 23 games overall, are winless in their last seven home games and are 3-12 in their last 15 games against an opponent from the National League.
+The Padres are 18-6 in their last 24 games against the Reds, are 5-2 in their last seven road games and have won five out of their last seven games when facing an opponent from the National League Central.
+On the other side, the Reds are just 5-17 in their last 22 games, are 3-9 in their last 12 home games and are 4-13 in their last 17 contests when facing a foe from the National League.